 Quality science fiction was once a hard sell with both critics and the public.
 Fahrenheit 451 is usually discussed either as a Science Fiction film or a François Truffaut movie, as if the two were mutually exclusive.
-Sci-fi enthusiasts point to unconvincing details in the future Utopia, and Truffaut’s critics once thought it a bad idea for the director to be doing a film away from his known specialty, intimate relationship stories — and outside of his native language, to boot.
+Sci-fi enthusiasts point to unconvincing details in the future Utopia and Truffaut’s critics once thought it a bad idea for the director to be doing a film away from his known specialty, intimate relationship stories — and outside of his native language, to boot.

 A bit rigid in form and dramatically muted, Fahrenheit 451 went against Science Fiction trends in 1966 by placing visual poetry before futuristic hardware.
 Directed with imagination and performed with intelligence and passion, it remains the best adaptation of a Ray Bradbury story.

 Truffaut was interested in the soft poetics of Ray Bradbury’s derivative but fanciful book about book burning.
 One of the author’s most popular titles, Fahrenheit 451 is an early reaction to the spirit of Orwell’s 1984, with ironies easily expressed in one sentence: these firemen don’t save houses, they burn books.
 Bradbury’s main point seems to be to popularize reading; in the 1950s educators were already aware that books were being abandoned in favor of Television.
-As a bibliophile, Bradbury is almost as concerned with the loss of all those first editions as he is the politics.
+As a bibliophile Bradbury is almost as concerned with the loss of all those first editions as he is the politics.
 The first book we see is Cervantes’ Don Quijote, which I believe is still considered the first modern novel.

-By not reading, by abandoning learning and ideas to the noise from the TV, the populace has become tame and stupid, conformists that deny their essential humanity.
+By not reading, by abandoning learning and ideas to the noise from the TV, the populace has become tame and stupid, conformists that deny their own essential humanity.
 This ‘lesson’ from an old movie seems 100% relevant to what reality TV, social media and the privatization of public information are doing to America.
 Incidentally, the film’s flat widescreen wall TVs are identical to what we have now.
-Theyeven use animated ‘screen saver’ graphics!
+They even use animated ‘screen saver’ graphics!

 Truffaut’s picture is well mounted, with interesting sets for Montag’s neighborhood.
 An odd (prototype?) monorail serves as futuristic mass transit, and the working fire truck is an impressive prop.
 Its firemen ride while standing on their feet, as if in a chariot.
-Everyday clothing is just different enough to be futuristic, while the firemen’s uniforms and helmets are practical and look great too.
+Everyday clothing is just different enough to be futuristic, while the fire unit’s uniforms and helmets are practical and look great too.

 The director works overtime to suggest the future through stylized visual details.
 As fitting a non-reading society, the main titles are spoken aloud, over zooms to radio and TV aerials.
-The film has no conventional text credits, but it does have a ‘The End’ and a copyright, etc., at the finish.
+The film has no conventional text credits but it does have a ‘The End’ and a copyright, etc., at the finish.
 There are plenty of art films with no text credits, but the only other mainstream example I can think of is Coppola’s Apocalypse Now, the 1979 road show version.

 The new disc recycles the old DVD’s excellent extras produced by Laurent Bouzereau, especially the intelligent featurettes.
 The main making-of docu has the producer and editor on hand to give us a full rundown of how a French director came to make a film in a language he couldn’t speak.
 Producer Lewis Allen explains why Julie Christie ended up in a dual role.
 Thom Noble has seemingly forgotten nothing about the picture, and has (in the Herrmann piece) a great story to tell about serving as a reluctant bilingual intermediary between the director and the composer.
 He presents a vivid portrait of the composer’s career immediately post-Hitchcock.
 A sit-down interview with Ray Bradbury allows the author to explain what it was like back in the 1950s when the book was published, when he was a famous yet impoverished fantasy writer.

 Also recycled is a photo and poster gallery.
-The promising alternate title sequence turns out to be different only in that it uses another voice artist.
+The alternate title sequence turns out to be different only in that it uses another voice artist.
 The full feature commentary is by a gracious Julie Christie.
-She starts by describing what she is seeing, but soon improves; she also shares the track with a number of crew people and contributors.
+She begins by describing what she is seeing, but soon improves; she also shares the track with a number of crew people and contributors.

-Fahrenheit 451 is presently a discounted big-box store exclusive, but will reach normal outlets early in June.
+Fahrenheit 451 is presently a discounted big-box store exclusive but will reach normal outlets early in June.
 Customers complaining about the cost of Blu-rays should note that Universal will be selling Fahrenheit 451 at the exact same price charged for the DVD back in 2003 when we were invading Iraq.
-Home Video is surely a luxury, but the bulk of the discs are cheaper than ever.
+Home Video is surely a luxury but the bulk of the discs are cheaper than ever.